 Example: A qualifying mutual fund pays a dividend of $100.
 Of the distribution, 55% is attributable to U.S. Treasury bills and 45% to other investments.
-The amount that should be reported here is $55.
+The amount reported on Line 41 is $55.